timlines/100devs-resources/CONTRIBUTING.md

 If additional work needs to be added create an unordered list below each reference. (for example, a link to a repo of various books, could be broken up to be a unique reference for each book.)

 use has:link in:resources in the 100devs resources channel to filter links.

+For resources that need additional details add a page in the docs file with an internal link.